conda/ceps/cep-????.md

 - The command `wmic os get version`

 The version MUST be overridable with the `CONDA_OVERRIDE_WIN` environment variable.
 If this environment variable is set to the empty string `""`, then the `__win` virtual package MUST NOT be present.
 The environment variable MUST be ignored when the target platform is not `win-*`.

-## Motivation

-Virtual packages are used to expose details of the system configuration to a conda client.
-They are commonly used as dependencies in regular packages to constrain on which systems they can be installed.
-Some examples include:

-* On Linux, the minimum `libc` version that must be available in the system via the `__glibc` virtual package.
-* The oldest macOS version compatible with the package via the `__osx` virtual package.
-* Whether a `noarch` package should be constrained to a single operating system via the `__linux`, `__osx` or `__win` virtual packages (often with no version).
-* The minimum CPU microarchitecture level that the binaries require via the `__archspec` virtual package.
-* The lowest CUDA version the GPU driver is compatible with via `__cuda`.

 ## Potential future work